 I have written this blog to address two main areas.
 The first area is called Food Science Facts and it’s been put together to provide information and education on the ingredients found in everyday processed foods.
 I feel very passionately about educating readers such as yourself and everyday consumers to understand what is in the foods you love to eat and drink, why those ingredients are present and what function they perform.
 Then you will have the knowledge to make informed choices, whether it be on the weekly grocery shop or when you’re running late to get dinner on the table after a long day.
 I am not here to tell you what to do or to judge your choices, merely to give you the education and knowledge to make informed decisions.
 Life is busy and eating well can be challenging.

-I have had other mothers ask me to share the details of my success which is another reason for creating this blog.
-I want to share my recipes, meal plans and other information on low carbohydrate diets with you all.
 “Knowledge is Power”.
 This saying couldn’t be truer when it comes to our everyday routines around snacking and mealtimes.
 The more information you have about the foods you consume on a daily basis, the more able you are to make good choices for the longterm health, nutrition and longevity of yourselves and your families.

 I’m writing this blog from a basic food science perspective so it’s easy to understand.
 You can find more information with links provided on each topic for those who wish to delve a little deeper.
 I’m sure we’ll debunk some of the myths along the way and highlight some of the health issues that are shaping our future not only here in Australia but overseas as well.
 I hope you find this information useful.
 Please contact me if you would like to share your own experiences or if you have any questions.
 I look forward to joining you on this journey!!!

 Copyright 2019 Food Facts for Healthy Eating